 Housing & Development

-In Allston-Brighton, neighbors are seeing unprecedented levels of large-scale development of luxury apartments that are not affordable, nor do they meet the needs of middle-income families and young people who want to settle in the neighborhood.
+In Allston-Brighton, neighbors are seeing unprecedented levels of large-scale development of luxury apartments that are not affordable, and do not meet the needs of middle-income families, retirees and young people who want to settle in the neighborhood.
 We have plummeting owner-occupancy levels as family homes are continually snapped up by investors, pricing out working families.
-As your representative on the Boston City Council, Liz Breadon advocates for sensible strategies to prioritize sustainable growth, socioeconomic diversity, and more affordable home ownership and rental options.
+Liz has successfully increased the number of affordable units in new developments and secured $2M in new funds for first-time homeowners.
+She advocates for sensible strategies to prioritize sustainable growth, socioeconomic diversity, and more affordable home ownership and rental options.